TamiMcInnis/OC-P7-RestaurantReviewSite/README.md

 This project was to be bult with **ReactJS** and **HTML/CSS**.
 Most students chose to use an NPM third party library such as *google-react-map*.
 I chose to approach the project from a pure ReactJS angle.
 Although this approach made the project much more difficult and lengthy, it gave me a deeper understanding of both ReactJS and the GoogleMaps API than I would otherwise have gotten.

+** Please note: **
+If you would like to clone this repo, you will need to insert your own API key to access GoogleMaps API.
+The API key in use is restricted to this URL and has a request quota placed on it.
+Usage per day is restricted to a small amount of requests per user for security purposes.

-To view the **technical documentation** for this project, please see the wiki [here](https://github.com/TamiMcInnis/restaurant-review-site/wiki "Restaurant Review Site wiki").
+** COMING SOON ** To view the **technical documentation** for this project, please see the wiki [here](https://github.com/TamiMcInnis/restaurant-review-site/wiki "Restaurant Review Site wiki").

 ***